 In analyzing a team's performance, it is important to touch on the positive and negative aspects of the process and identify areas of learning and improvement.
 The 4Ls retrospective template adequately addresses these topics in a collaborative and constructive way, making it the preferred evaluation tool many project managers use every time their team completes a task.

-What is a 4 L's retrospective?
+What is a 4 L's retrospective Template?

-The 4Ls retrospective was designed by business systems specialists Mary Gorman and Ellen Gottesdiener as an evaluation tool for an agile project or any kind of team process.
 The 4Ls stand for Liked, Learned, Lacked, and Longed for.
 Each team member will share their thoughts on these four aspects during the retrospective.
 It is considered by many to be a great method for collecting feedback for evaluating performance and identifying areas for team growth.

 Benefits of using a 4 L's retrospective